dhh1128/codecraft.co/how-to-make-a-const-correct-codebase-in-4300-easy-steps.md

 slug: how-to-make-a-const-correct-codebase-in-4300-easy-steps
 redirect_from:
   - /2014/03/25/how-to-make-a-const-correct-codebase-in-4300-easy-steps
+comments:
+  - author: dougbert
+    date: 2014-03-25 13:10:26
+    comment: >
+      Oh the memories....the memories of code bases past.......

+      dougbert
+  - author: Jason Ivey
+    date: 2014-03-27 20:11:13
+    comment: >
+      That is awesome.
+I believe I had the exact same idea at a previous company where we were both employed.
+It sounds like you were much more relentless than myself though.
+After discovering only a few of these parsing problems I decided it was a problem that I didn't want to solve with a regular expression.
+At the time I also looked at clang and gcc but came to a similar conclusion that once you were into the AST it was very difficult to do a replace on the original text.

+      I'm excited to see what you had to do to solve the problem for so many functions.

+      Jason
+  - author: Daniel Hardman
+    date: 2014-03-27 21:45:10
+    comment: >
+      Yes, I smiled when I read your comment, because we both know other codebases where this would have been quite helpful. :-)
+  - author: Daniel Hardman
+    date: 2014-03-27 21:46:16
+    comment: >
+      Hopefully they're not the kind of memories that wake you up at night, screaming... :-) We're making progress.
+Thanks for all the work you did to point us in a good direction.
+  - author: λ
+    date: 2014-04-26 13:48:13
+    comment: >
+      You're very right about compilers in the last statement.
+I think that's very good idea and I'd like to hear some compiler guys opinions.
+  - author: λ
+    date: 2014-04-27 04:15:17
+    comment: >
+      After some research I found this thread: http://gcc.gnu.org/ml/gcc-patches/2010-04/msg01465.html And it turns out that Wsuggest-attribute is already implemented in gcc (http://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html).
+      Sadly, it's only about functions but not their arguments.

+      Speaking of clang, there is a proposal http://lists.cs.uiuc.edu/pipermail/cfe-dev/2013-February/027816.html but I can't find any results of it.
+  - author: Daniel Hardman
+    date: 2014-04-27 20:10:21
+    comment: >
+      Hey, thanks for the tip about Wsuggest-attribute!
+That is awesome, and I didn't know about it at all.
+I'm glad compilers are getting better.
 ---
 One of the codebases that I work on is theoretically C++, but if you peer under the hood, it looks more like 1990-vintage C. It's 500 KLOC of almost purely procedural code, with lots of structs and few true objects.
 More dusty and brittle than I'd like.

 <figure><img src="http://farm3.staticflickr.com/2357/2090235485_56a89491d4.jpg" alt="" width="500" height="375" /><figcaption>Image credit: <a href="http://www.flickr.com/photos/tgillin/2090235485/" target="_blank">Tim Gillin</a> (Flickr)</figcaption></figure>